 When comparing the bone structure of a domestic cat to that of their wild ancestors, scientists found that it was nearly impossible to tell the two apart.
 There isn’t a distinguished morphological difference that you would find when considering the domestication from wolf to dog.
 That is why researchers had to look at evidence that was provided by the Egyptians themselves.
 In other words, the bones did not give any answers.

 They did find, however, that the cats native to Ancient Egypt came from two main types of subspecies that paved the way for what we have now.
-As with the domestication of any animal, those individuals who show desirable characters are those who are kept and bred.
+As with the domestication of any animal, those individuals who show desirable characteristics are kept and bred.
 This ensures that the better-suited characteristics and traits remain intact in future generations.

 Which Breed of Cat was Domesticated in Ancient Egypt?